nikramakrishnan/freetype-site/docs/ft2-base_interface.md

   endfor
 ```

-Here is another small pseudo code fragment that shows how to use &lsquo;lsb_delta&rsquo; and &lsquo;rsb_delta&rsquo; to improve integer positioning of glyphs:
+Here is another small pseudo code fragment that shows how to use `lsb_delta` and `rsb_delta` to improve integer positioning of glyphs:
 ```
   FT_GlyphSlot  slot           = face->glyph;
   FT_Pos        origin_x       = 0;